sake92/flatmark/README.md

 # Flatmark

 Flat markdown.
-Start with a markdown file and end with a static website.
+Start with a markdown file, end with a static website.

 ## Design goals